pithings/rpi-phantomjs/README.md

 Current version: 2.1.1

 Steps to compile:
+* Important: add more swap to your raspberry pi, or you will get out of memory errors.
+Here is the blog post:
 ```bash
 sudo apt-get install build-essential g++ flex bison gperf git ruby perl python \
   libsqlite3-dev libfontconfig1-dev libicu-dev libfreetype6 libssl-dev \